When a new year starts, we’re excited to start fresh. We make plans and say “This is the year I’ll [insert resolution here]!” with conviction.

 I still get excited about what the new year brings, but I’ve found ending my year like this helps me make intentional changes.
 It’s cut through the noise of a busy life, and guided me to match the way I live to my values.

-I hope you join me in answering these questions before 2017 ends, and that it helps you design a simple and meaningful life.
+I hope you join me in answering these questions before the year ends, and that it helps you design a simple and meaningful life.